 I was really excited to try Shake Shack.
 I knew that people raved about the burgers, especially in the U.S., but since going vegetarian at the beginning of the year I wanted to try their mushroom one – and since I’m on quite the milkshake kick lately, give those a taste too!

 Even though the burger was pretty small, it was still delicious!
-The only part I wasn’t huge on was the chips, I thought they could possibly be improved (don’t kill me for this!
-Ha!)
+The only part I wasn’t huge on were the chips, I thought they could possibly be improved (don’t kill me for this!
+Ha!) *NOTE: I’m now revisiting this a year later and I am OBSESSED with their chips.
+Like, I love them.
+Wow.*

 Their concretes though?
 Wow!
 We ended up returning here for another concrete on the Sunday night because it was so good!
 I love that they do special concretes for each store, meaning you can get a slightly different variation depending on where you’re popping in!